asperusmaia/asperus/README.md

 Simply open [Lovable](https://lovable.dev/projects/fb98cc06-1583-42f9-b4ab-3260690aec0d) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Lovable project? foda-se

 Yes, you can!